The Manners of Kings

 Has cudgeled his brains for naught and begotten vain imaginations.

-Extract the cotton from thy ears and administer justice to thy people
+Extract the cotton from thy ears and administer justice to thy

 And if thou failest to do so, there is a day of retribution.